Image - An Ultimate Guide to Essential Oils

 • Supporting clearer-looking skin

-• Soothing minor irritation
+• Soothing the feeling of minor irritation

-• Balancing oily or dry skin
+• Balancing oily or dry-feeling skin

 • Enhancing natural skincare rituals